DetachHead/typed-nodejs-assert/readme.md

 # typed nodejs assert
-various fixes for assertions in nodeJS.
+various fixes for nodeJS assertions in typescript.

 ## what it do
 this packages fixes the following issues: